pranshugaba/hugo-website/content/poems/the-old-man-on-the-beach/index.md

 ---
-title: "The Old Man on the Beach"
+title: 'The Old Man on the Beach'
-subtitle: "A Limerick"
+subtitle: 'A Limerick'
-summary: "A Limerick"
+summary: 'A Limerick'

-tags: ["limerick", "seagulls", "birds"]
+tags: ['limerick', 'seagulls', 'birds', 'mumbai']

 date: 2019-07-04T23:00:00+05:30
 lastmod: 2019-07-04T23:00:00+05:30